MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-mouse.md

     > [!TIP]
     > To move an object, click on it, press **w** and then drag it using the [**Move** gizmo](https://docs.unity3d.com/Manual/PositioningGameObjects.html#move).

-1. Add a private member to the **MouseCursor** class.
+1. Add a private member to the **Cursor** class.
 We will use this member to store the game object currently under the cursor.
 We will refer to this object as "the hovered object":

     [!code-csharp[HoveredGameObject](CodeSnippets\HoveredGameObject.cs)]